Fight Like A Girl

 With Fight Like A Girl, I see something the world very much needs.
 This need is information about a subject, a disease, that is very near and dear to my heart: breast cancer.
 If I can prevent one family from suffering as we did when we watched my mom battle for her life, I will feel fulfilled.
 She fought bravely and without a complaint for the last 13 years of her life.
 She was as tough as nails, with style and grace to spare — that was Carol Delaney.

 We know breast cancer is genetic.
 Genetic testing tells us something, it gives us statistics.
 You know there is a risk when your grandma, mom and aunt all have breast cancer.
 If you test positive for BRCA1 or BRCA2 genetic mutations then you know exactly what the odds are for getting this terrible disease.
 For me it was an 87% chance.
 When the gene has yet to be identified, we don’t know your odds, whether they are lower or higher.
 For either of these cases, whether an identified or unidentified gene mutation, you can get a double mastectomy like I described above.
-I like to call it a free boob job.
+I like to call it a "free" boob job.
 That’s an exaggeration, there will be deductibles, of course.
 You should have some sort of health coverage (I recommend checking on yours before getting genetic testing).
 You’re “free” boob job will likely require refreshers every 10 years but the good news is that you won’t have breast tissue that turns into cancer.
 You will still have your skin, nipple and gorgeous breasts.
-If you don’t have the BRCA gene you will have to push your healthcare provider but I’ve been told they will do it.
+If you don’t have the BRCA gene you will have to push your healthcare provider but I’ve been told they will do it if you have family members who have gotten breast cancer.
 The BEST treatment for cancer is prevention, end of story.
 Catching it early is of course important and very helpful as well.
 I did self exams everyday because I was told I didn’t have enough family history for the genetic test.
 But, my intuition told me something different.
 My family is very small with both of my parents only children, so I didn’t have a big pool for history.
 I listened to my intuition and I now have a 95% chance of living through this, once all my treatment is done.
 If I would have known about the current state of genetic testing, I would never have gotten cancer, I would have signed myself up for the preventative mastectomy.
 Keep reading if you are BRCA, or if you have hormone receptive kinds of breast cancer in your family, and you have not decided to proactively get the “free” boob job.

 My sister also wants to share her story as there is another topic that arises with this surgery.
 The interesting difference between me (with cancer) and Shannen (without cancer) is that even after the surgery, she will continue having normal hormones for her brain, heart and bone health until a normal time for menopause.
 I am 41 and with the chemotherapy my menopause begins.
 The reason my chance for survival of the aggressive type of cancer that grew in my breast is so high is because I got lucky.
 The type of tumor that grew is receptive to hormones.
 This means that if some of those cancer cells are still in my body, they like hormones for growth.
 So it’s easy, all I have to do is block my hormones for the rest of my life and it won’t come back.
 No topical hormones, no nothing.
 My life will not be what it was.
 Hot flashes are one thing but the prolonged life without hormones will weaken my heart, my bones and scariest of all, my mind.
 I’m a pilot.
 I’m a lot of things.
 A life of a 40 year old with the brain of a 60 year old isn’t too exciting.
-I’m not trying to complain and I haven’t yet seen these effects, however I do want to share this reality.
+I’m not trying to complain, however I do want to share this reality.
 Menopause is here for me, at 41.

 So please, order the test from Invitae.
 Share the results with your healthcare provider.
 Take control of your story.
 Don’t just let breast cancer happen to you.
 Fight Like A Girl, be smart and negotiate your way into winning the fight.